cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 Our data is available in the folder named "Data".
 They are described as follow:

+* pop_muni.csv contains the number of population for each Brazilian municipality.
+It was obtained by the Brazilian Institute of Geography and Statistics (IBGE).
+By aggregating the data, the population of the state of Bahia, estimated for 2020, is 14,930,424.
+The population of Salvador is 2,831,557 and the population of the inland cities is 12,098,867.

 * data.csv contains variables of counts for the state of Bahia, they are:

    * dates: identifying the period;